 J.N.
 “Ding” Darling National Wildlife Refuge

 The wildlife sanctuary was established in 1982.
 It is home to a plethora of migratory birds, and it has won a handful of awards.
-These include: The National Recreation and Parks Association’s National Voluntary Service Award in 1991; the National Wildlife Refuge Associations’ Friends Group of the Year award in 1999, and the Southeast Regional Directors Award in 2009 for its help with distributing funds for refuge employees affected by Hurricane Katrina.
+According to the wildlife refuge’s website, these accolades include: The National Recreation and Parks Association’s National Voluntary Service Award, won in 1991; the National Wildlife Refuge Associations’ Friends Group of the Year award, received in 1999, and 2009]s Southeast Regional Directors Award for its help with distributing funds for refuge employees affected by Hurricane Katrina.

 When you visit the refuge, you could spot a brown pelican, alligator, great blue heron, snowy egret, white ibis or manatee.